 If you think partnership protection could be the right cover for a client, you can find out more information in our straightforward guide and supporting literature.

-From on-demand consultations with UK based GPs, to Best Doctors - the expert case management service with the world’s top medical specialists, our Smart Health service is a convenient way to connect your customers to tools that help them to manage their health and wellbeing.
+From on-demand consultations with UK based GPs to second medical opinions from Best Doctors®, our Smart Health service is a convenient way to connect your clients to tools that help them manage their health and wellbeing.
 It’s available 24/7, 365 days a year, anywhere in the world and can also be used by their partners and children up to age 21, all at no additional cost.

 Literature and support materials

-This Business Protection helps to support and streamline the advice process.
+This Business Protection guide helps to support and streamline the advice process.

 Reasons why - Business Protection

 A guide to provide an example of what a ‘reasons why’ letter could contain.

 Term Assurance for Business - Cover Details